darods/CanSat-Ground-station/README.md

-# Ground station for CanSat or OBC's
+# Ground station GUI for CanSat or OBC's
-Code for an ground station where different sensor data are displayed in real time.
+Code for a CanSat or OBCs GUI ground station where different sensor data are displayed in real time. **No sensors needed to try it**.

 ![imagen](https://i.imgur.com/zDY3DnY.gif)